Overview

 Broader / Narrower

-We have already introduced the skos:broader and skos:narrower relationships in the sections above on taxonomies and thesaurus vocabularies.
+We have already introduced the skos:broader and skos:narrower relationships in the sections on taxonomies and thesaurus vocabularies.

 Depending on the type and complexity of a vocabulary, there may be a requirement that all concepts are related to another concept via skos:broader property.
-In a taxonomy or thesaurus vocabulary project, a concept that does not have a skos:broader concept may be considered an orphan, unless it is a topConcept.
-As far as the SKOS standard is concerned, there is no need for all (or any) concepts to be arranged in a hierarchy.
-In some cases a vocabulary will be mostly flat with selected concepts in narrower relationships to broader concepts.
+In a taxonomy or thesaurus vocabulary project, a concept that does not have a skos:broader concept may be considered an orphan, unless it is a top concept, indicated with the skos:topConceptOf property.
+The SKOS standard does not require concepts to be arranged in a hierarchy.
+Some vocabularies will be mostly flat with only selected concepts in narrower relationships to broader concepts.

-If a skos:Concept does not have a skos:broader property, the VocPub profile requires that it must reference the relevant skos:ConceptScheme IRI with the skos:topConcept property.
+If a skos:Concept does not have a skos:broader property, the VocPub profile requires that it must reference the relevant skos:ConceptScheme IRI with the skos:topConceptOf property.

 Tip: Broader and narrower relationships are reciprocal - that is, if A is broader than B, then B is narrower than A. For example:

-• Dynamic land cover broader Land cover and land use
+skos:broaderLand cover and land use -

-• Land cover and land use narrower Dynamic land cover
+Land cover and land use

-• Pomme fruit narrower Apples
+Pomme fruit

 Arranging concepts into a hierarchy supports discovery via:

-• Navigation - top-down navigation or breadcrumb links can be launched in an interface using broader/narrower relationships.
+- Navigation - top-down navigation or breadcrumb links can be launched in an interface using broader / narrower relationships.
 For example, clicking on Pomme fruit launches a list of links to apples, pears and quinces

 In a vocabulary, it's possible to keep adding narrower relationships by creating more and more specific concepts.
 For example, a catalogue that is about horticulture probably needs a vocabulary with more specific (narrower) concepts than just apples (e.g. Kiku Fuji).

-💡 Tip: Only add narrower concepts that you would expect to be used to describe content in a catalogue, and distinguish that content from others, with that concept.
+💡 Only add narrower concepts that you would expect to be used to describe content in a catalogue, and distinguish that content from others, with that concept.
 Don't make a vocabulary hierarchy very deep with specific concepts just because you can!

 🚧 Exercise: add broader concept relations

-1. Go to VocEdit in Chrome
+- Go to VocEdit in Chrome

-3. Select "Spore dispersal" from the left-hand list of concepts
+pestRiskPath_training.ttlfrom your local directory - Select Spore dispersal from the left-hand list of concepts

 This change optimises the SKOS model by applying a broader relationship between concepts that are conceptually broader and narrower.
-In a retrieval system we might expect a query for datasets about host plants as pest vectors to return a resource about Spore dispersal.
+In a retrieval system we might expect a query for resources about host plants as pest vectors to return a resource about Spore dispersal.
 The skos:broader relation support such an inference.

 Alternative labels